 - Letter of admission to a study programme.
 This can be subsequently submitted before the scholarship-supported study programme begins if it is not available at the time of application

-- A completed Information about your preferred master programmes form if you plan to receive a full master’s degree
+- A completed Information about your preferred master’s programmes form if you plan to receive a full master’s degree

-- A list of work samples which are going to be uploaded in the DAAD media database and a signed declaration that these works have been produced or created by you independently
+- A list of work samples that are going to be uploaded in the DAAD media database and a signed declaration that these works have been produced or created by you independently

 - Other documents that might be relevant: proof of placements, etc.